dominickrei/dominickrei.github.io/_news/awarded_chateaubriand.md

 display: true
 ---

 I was awarded [The Chateaubriand Fellowship](https://www.chateaubriand-fellowship.org/About-the-Fellowship)!
-Starting Feb 2024, I will spend 4 months at INRIA, Sophia Antipolis, France with the [STARS Team](https://team.inria.fr/stars/en/research/).
+Starting Feb 2024, I will spend 4 months at INRIA, Sophia Antipolis, France as a research intern with the [STARS Team](https://team.inria.fr/stars/en/research/).